OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/data-management.md

 For information on the data processing steps of ```SNODASDaily_Interactive.py```, refer to the [Processing Workflow](overview.md#processing-workflow) section.
-For information on the SNODAS FTP site, refer to the [SNODAS Tools Data](../../../doc-user-mkdocs-project/docs/data/overview.md) section of the user guide.
-For information on the output snowpack products, refer to the [SNODAS Tools Products](../../../doc-user-mkdocs-project/docs/products/overview.md) section of the user guide.
+For information on the SNODAS FTP site, refer to the [SNODAS Data](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user/data/overview/) section of the user guide.
+For information on the output snowpack products, refer to the [SNODAS Tools Products](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user/products/overview/) section of the user guide.